Drug Abuse And College Campuses

 Get Help For College Drug Abuse

-If you or someone you know is struggling with repeated abuse of drugs or alcohol, help is available.
-Regardless of your substance or situation, we can connect you with a treatment provider who can help.
+If you or someone you know is struggling with abuse of drugs or alcohol, help is available.
+Regardless of your substance or situation, you can reach out to a treatment provider to learn more.